WildernessLabs/Documentation/docs/Meadow/Meadow.OS/Cellular/index.md

 ```

 A few things to consider:
- * **Ensure to use the MCU pin names** in the `TurnOnPin` field, not the Meadow pin names (seen on the board).
+ * **Ensure to use the MCU pin names** in the `EnablePin` field, not the Meadow pin names (seen on the board).
 Consult the pinout definition on your Meadow device datasheet for the correct MCU pin names.
  * If the carrier numeric operator code (**Operator**) or the network mode is not specified (**Mode**), the module will attempt to automatically determine the optimal network based on the M2M sim card inserted and your location.
  * **However, if you encounter any connectivity issues, we recommend to set the operator code and operation mode to the `Operator` and `Mode` properties**.
 If you don't know this information, you can use the [**Cell Network Scanner**](#scanning-cell-networks) method that will list nearby networks in the area.

 ## Step 2: Specify Network Interface and reserved pins

-In the `meadow.config.yaml` file, you need to specify `DefaultInterface` to `Cell` and specify the RX/TX serial pins and an additional pin for Meadow to turn on or off the cellular module.
+In the `meadow.config.yaml` file, you need to specify `DefaultInterface` to `Cell` and specify the RX/TX serial pins and an additional pin for Meadow to enable the cellular module.

 ### Configuring Meadow F7v2 Feather with BG95-M3 or M95
 If you're using a [Meadow Feather V2](https://developer.wildernesslabs.co/Common_Files/Meadow_F7v2_Micro_Pinout.svg), you would connect the cellular module to `D00` and `D01`, which are the COM4 serial pins that, according to the [datasheet](https://developer.wildernesslabs.co/Meadow/Meadow_Basics/Hardware/Wilderness_Labs_Meadow_F7v2_Datasheet.pdf), the MCU pin names are `PI9` and `PH13`, but in the config file we can ommit the `p` prefix.
-As for the turn-on pin, say if you connect it to the `D10` pin, the MCU pin name is `C7`.
+As for the enable pin, say if you connect it to the `D10` pin, the MCU pin name is `C7`.
 So the required values in the config files should look like this:

 ```yaml
 # Device specific config